byu-magicc/ardupilot_sim/README.md

     ```

     The copter should then take off and hover at 30m.
 You may then use the map to right click and `Fly To` locations on the map (this is a GUIDED mode feature).

+## Using an RC Transmitter as a Joystick in SITL ##

+It is possible to use an RC Transmitter to control the SITL using MAVProxy's `joystick` module.
+See ArduPilot SITL docs [here](http://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html#using-a-joystick) and MAVProxy module docs [here](http://ardupilot.github.io/MAVProxy/html/modules/joystick.html).
+The following should set it up for you (working with Taranis Q X7).

+1. Install prerequisites:

+    ```bash
+    $ sudo -H pip install joystick pygame
+    ```

+1. Connect RC TX via USB.
+1. Calibrate RC TX using QGroundControl, `Radio Calibration` tab (this will take care of channel mappings). -- you may need to restart simulation.
+1. In MAVProxy xterm, load the joystick module (`module load joystick`).
+1. Fly!

 ## Troubleshooting ##